cobbpg/nuflix-studio/manual/manual.md

 > When mapping colours, it's easiest to start with the sliders in automatic mode, then switch to manual mode and tweak the individual entries if needed.

 > [!WARNING]
-> If there are too many colour changes in the lower half of the image, there might not be enough time to move all the sprites to the bottom of the screen.
-When this happens, the program displays an overlay saying **"Not enough time to multiplex sprites!"**, and the image will be broken on the bottom.
-To remedy this, some colour updates need to be removed in the region between lines 123 and 163.
+> It's possible that in some rare cases the code generation algorithm fails to remove enough register updates to fit into the cycle budget of a section.
+When this happens, the program displays an overlay saying **"Ran out of cycles in rows: Y (C/Q)!"**, where Y is the screen Y coordinate (0‒199), while C is the respective character row (0‒24) and its affected quarter (0‒3), i.e. Y ≈ C×8+Q×2.
+The image will have a visual artifact at this row, as the FLI bug gets delayed and pushed to the right, breaking the bitmap colours.
+To remedy this, some colour updates need to be removed in the neighbourhood of the offending rows.

 ## Editor